 The single most important item in your first aid kit is the person who has been trained to use it.
 You must be that person.

-If you are serious about being ready to save a life when seconds count, you must attend the First Five First Aid certification course.
+If you are serious about being ready to save a life when seconds count, you must get first aid training.